 the middle way,

 Spend time with friends

-Gilliam says, “Be with those friends that when you're around them you're just a better person.”
+Gilliam suggests, “Be with those friends that when you're around them you're just a better person.”
 Spend good, quality time with people you love.

 Listen for the invitation